saboj1999/Three.js-Solar-System/README.md

 # Three.js Solar System Simulation
 * First -> Download Node.js
-* Second -> Inside of the SolarSimThreeJS Folder run the command: npm install
+* Second -> Inside of a Folder run the command: npm install
-* Third -> Inside of the SolarSimThreeJS Folder run the command: npm run dev
+* Third -> Inside of the Foler run the command: npm run dev